careerfairsystems/nexpo/README.md

 - [React frontend](priv/react_app)

 # System Requirements
 This system intends to follow stable releases.
-The system is verified to work with the follow setup
+The system is verified to work with the following setup
 - Elixir 1.4.4
 - Erlang OTP 19.3
 - Node 6.11.0